Koren Leslie Cohen

 Sometimes, when working with a subclass, we may overwrite a method or attribute inherited from a parent or superclass. super allows us to directly access the attribute or method of the parent or superclass:

-puts "Welcome to class New!"
+def welcome puts "Welcome to class New!" super end

 Unlike other languages, Ruby only allows for one superclass per class.
 Attempting to inherit from more than one class will result in an error.